Vietnamese Pickled Carrots & Daikon (Radish): Đồ Chua

 Instructions

-• Peel carrot and daikon.
+• Peel carrots and daikon.

 Do chua (vietnamese pickled carrot and daikon) in a jar.